Ph.D. in Neuroscience

 The main pillar of a student's Ph.D. will be their original, in-depth research with one of our world-class faculty.
 Some examples of recent work led by students include the first patch-clamp recordings from grid cells of mice running in virtual mazes; developing and testing detailed models of the dynamics of decision-making in rats and humans; studies of the effects of changes in neural input-output gain on attention and learning; and developing methods to use real-world speech in combination with fMRI measures, which revealed critical links between speech production and comprehension systems.

 The Office of Disability Services (ODS) at Princeton University offers a range of services to ensure that students with disabilities have equal access to Princeton's academic and extracurricular opportunities.
 Prospective students with disabilities considering study in any of Princeton’s programs are encouraged to contact ODS to learn more about the services and accommodations that can be provided.
 The Disability Services staff is available to meet with prospective students who are visiting the campus and current students who have a disability or suspect they may have a disability.
-For more information on services provided by ODS, you may visit the office's website.
+For more information, please see the ODS website.